European-Unified-ID/EUID-docs/docs/endpoints/post-token-generate.md

 Used by: This endpoint is used mainly by publishers.

 :::important
-Be sure to call this endpoint only when you have legal basis to convert the user’s personal data to an EUID token for targeted advertising.
+Be sure to call this endpoint only when you have a legal basis to convert the user’s personal data to an EUID token for targeted advertising.
 The `optout_check` parameter, required with a value of `1`, checks whether the user has opted out.
 :::

 <!-- Admonition is different re legal basis. -->